Aelisya/Aelisya-Tweaker/README.md

 Why 13/11 because it's the date when i have applied this rules.

 ## Manifest V3
-The code for supporting manifest V3 is done and work very smoothly but since actually the stable version of Edge don't support it without error the migration is reported.\
+The code for supporting manifest V3 is done and work very smoothly edge 88 support majority of it's code, normally i will publish it with 89 if they integrate it (manifest v3), the package is already uploaded waiting for publication.
-I develop new fonctions with the V3 code in mind for a faster update when the stable allow me to migrate.

 ## Release Notes